Sterling on track for weekly gain as Brexit negotiations intensify

 "Anything that brings a deal - any deal - closer to the table is going to see sterling strengthen.
 Anything that highlights the risk of no-deal is going to see sterling weaken," said John Goldie, an FX dealer at Argentex.

 But Goldie said that this week's moves suggest the dynamic is skewed, as sterling rallied more on positive news.

 "Sterling dropped on the risk of no-deal being highlighted, but actually we didn't break new lows or anything… but on the prospect that we are still willing to compromise, we've broken new highs.
 So it’s almost like the market wants to see a deal be done," he said.

 At 0753 GMT, sterling was at $1.3095, up 0.1% on the day and up around 1.4% on the week.
 It hit a six-week high of $1.3177 on Wednesday, and since then has not fallen below $1.3050 GBP=D3.

 The pound was at 90.41 pence per euro, having slipped around 0.1% on the day by 0755 GMT EURGBP=D3.

-Britain left the EU in January.
-A status-quo transition period ends on Dec.
+Britain left the EU in January and is currently in a status-quo transition period which ends on Dec.
 31.

-The negotiations on the terms of a future trading relationship are the primary driver of the pound, with economic data and fiscal policy seeing limited price action.
+The negotiations to agree the former allies' future trading relationship are the primary driver of the pound, with economic data and fiscal policy seeing limited price action.

-A Brexit trade deal is in both sides' interests but can happen only if the EU respects British sovereignty over fisheries, British junior finance minister Stephen Barclay said on Friday.
-Fishing rights are a big sticking point.
+A Brexit trade deal is in both sides' interests but can only happen if the EU respects British sovereignty over fisheries, UK junior finance minister Stephen Barclay said on Friday.

-(Reporting by Elizabeth Howcroft, Editing by William Maclean and Timothy Heritage)
+(Reporting by Elizabeth Howcroft, Editing by William Maclean)